spiral/docs/docs/en/component/distribution.md

 # Distribution

 The `spiral/distribution` component is responsible for providing public HTTP links on arbitrary resources.
-In most cases this will be the same address as the address of the site itself, however, in some cases, resources may be located on external servers such as [Amazon CloudFront](https://aws.amazon.com/cloudfront/) or some other CDN.
-In these cases, to generate a public link to the resource needs to use the specific API of the provider, or write own code for the used CDN.
+In most cases, this will be the same address as the address of the site itself, however, in some cases, resources may be located on external servers such as [Amazon CloudFront](https://aws.amazon.com/cloudfront/) or some other CDN.
+In these cases, generating a public link to the resource needs to use a specific API of the provider, or write one's own code for the used CDN.
 The component makes this interaction easier and provides a number of built-in drivers for generating URIs to external suppliers.

 ## Installation

-Use the Composer to install the component:
+Use Composer to install the component:

 ```bash
 composer require spiral/distribution